Pumpkin Spice Melt-and-Pour Soap Recipe: Easy Fall DIY!

 Carefully pour the scented soap mixture into your silicone molds.

 Lightly spritz the top with rubbing alcohol to reduce the formation of bubbles on the surface.
-This step is optional, but helps give your soap a smooth, professional finish.
+This step is optional, but it helps give your soap a smooth, professional finish.

-Let it set overnight
+Let it Set Overnight

-Allow the soap to cool and harden at room temperature for several hours or overnight.
-Avoid moving or touching the molds while the soap is setting or dents or cracks may form, giving the soap a rough, untidy look.
+Avoid moving or touching the molds while the soap is setting, or dents or cracks may form, giving the soap a rough, untidy look.
 Once fully firm, gently press the soaps out of the molds.

 Tip: Store your finished soas in a cool, dry place or wrap them in parchment or shrink wrap if gifting.